 ‘6(1)(e) – Processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.’

 The type of data we process (health data) is known as a ‘special category data’.
 ‘Necessary for the purposes of preventative or occupational medicine, for medical diagnosis, the provision of health or social care or treatment or management of health or social care systems and services, carried out by or under supervision of health professionals who in the circumstances owes a duty of confidentiality under and enactment of rule of law’.

 What are the different types of data

-According to the Data Protection Act, personal data means any information relating to an identified or identifiable individual; an identifiable person is one who can be identified directly or indirectly.
+According to the General Data Protection Regulation, personal data means any information relating to an identified or identifiable natural person.
+An identifiable person may be someone who can be identified directly or indirectly.